OHiddema/simple_PubSub/README.md

  - Race ends at 2 laps.
 When first athlete reaches 2 laps, save its finish time, to calculate the gaps of the other athletes.

+Step 5:
+- Conversion from associative arrays to MAP objects.

+Read about the factory pattern: https://alligator.io/js/factory-pattern/
+- Conclusion: the use of this pattern is not needed in this case, because every athlete that is created has the same properties and methods.

 Possible next steps:
 - DRY coding; some codebloks are repeated twice (with different parameters)
- - Use MAP-object
- - Use Facory
 - More than one publisher